 In Rosmalen were the British had a large field hospital.

-28-10-44 The build-up of the defensive position was accomplished without enemy
+The build-up of the defensive position was accomplished without enemy action.
+It

-action.
-It was apparent that the enemy pulled back some of its forces as no tanks
+was apparent that the enemy pulled back some of its forces as no tanks were sighted

-sighted anymore since the evening of 27.10.
-The MLR’s right flank was located at
+anymore since the evening of 27.10.
+The MLR’s right flank was located at the south-west

-south-west corner of the harbour, at the north-west exit of the city.
-The here deployed
+corner of the harbour, at the north-west exit of the city.
+The here deployed companies

-company’s were constantly under the attack of Machine Gun, Mortar and Artillery fire
+were constantly under the attack of Machine Gun, Mortar and Artillery fire and suffered

-from the MLR’s right flank at the north-west edge of the city with the intent to
+right flank at the north-west edge of the city with the intent to connect with the

-with the forward deployed troops at Groot Deuteren, was able to destroy 2 military
+forward deployed troops at Groot Deuteren, was able to destroy 2 military utility

 1 strong mixed Infantry Battalion from G.R.732, 745 and Fus.BTL.712